DusanSekuloski/bloxico-qa-playwright-framework/README.md

 ## Description

-Template repository for Playwright QA automation framework using Mocha/Chai
+Template repository for Playwright QA automation framework using Mocha and Chai npm libraries

 ---